Can I hike TMB alone?

 Do I need a sleeping bag?

 Pillows, blankets/comforters are available in huts.
-Most huts these days require to bring an individual sleep-sheet.
+All huts these days require to bring an individual sleep-sheet.

 I do not need assistance, yet do not wish to carry a heavy pack.

-Luggage can be transported from hut to hut by taxi companies.
+Luggage can be transported from hut to hut by taxi companies (for these which are reachable by car).

 Where can I refill on food and trail snacks?